ravindasenarath/aws-saa/README.md

     - Trigger auto scaling action
     - Send notification to SNS
   - Composite alarms(combine multiple alarms)
+  - Can use to recover impaired EC2 instances
+    - Recovered instance is indentical to the original instance(instance id, private ip, elastic ips, instance metadata)
+    - If oritinal instance was in a placement group recovered will be also put into same group
+    - If had a IP4 address it will be retained

 ### EventBridge
   - Schedule Cron jobs